 - Show respect for nature: Be considerate and thoughtful and leave it as you found it.

 - When camping, keep at least 150 meters away from the nearest inhabited house or cabin.

 - If you want to stay for more than two nights in the same place, you must ask the landowner’s permission (except in the mountains or very remote areas).

-As long as you follow these rules, you are free to explore and consume the Norwegian nature, including national parks free of charge.
+As long as you follow these rules, you are free to explore and consume Norwegian nature, including national parks, free of charge.